-By helping shape the norms set by “Brussels’, you can effectively influence the EU’s priorities in alignment with your country’s interests.
-You learn how to do so in our one-day seminar on EU Third-Country Lobbying.
+By helping shape the norms set by “Brussels", you can effectively influence the EU’s priorities in alignment with your country’s interests.
+You learn how to do so in our one-day seminar on EU Third-Country Engagement.

 The EU’s openness towards a wide range of stakeholders is key to its legislative’s legitimacy.
 Without input from all kinds of directions, Commission desk officers are not just less effective, but at risk of failing Impact Assessments left and right.

 Desk officers, but also EU member states’ representatives in the Council, as well as Members of European Parliament, thrive on the data they receive from interactions with stakeholders.
-This offers unique opportunities for third-country lobbying, especially for country representatives who know the EU’s legislative cycle well, and who work based on effective lobbying tools.
+This offers unique opportunities for third-country engagement, especially for country representatives who know the EU’s legislative cycle well, and who work based on effective influencing tools.

 Clingendael Academy in numbers

 Clingendael Academy offers a broad array of introductory and advanced-level EU trainings that help you make sense of the Brussels’ bubble.

 - 2500+ alumni for our EU trainings

 - 20+ years of experience in delivering EU trainings

 The course is an open enrolment training for international diplomats, civil servants, policy makers as well as private sector professionals such as public affairs managers or consultants seeking to effectively influence the EU in any way or form from outside the EU.